-It should be noted that sagebrush-grassland communities provide critical sage-grouse (Centrocercus urophaianus) breeding and nesting habitats.
+It should be noted that sagebrush-grassland communities provide critical sage-grouse (Centrocercus urophaianus)

+breeding and nesting habitats.
 Meadows surrounded by sagebrush may be used as feeding and strutting grounds.
 Sagebrush is a crucial component of their diet year-round, and sage-grouse select sagebrush almost exclusively for cover.
 Sage-grouse prefer mountain big sagebrush and Wyoming big sagebrush communities to basin big sagebrush communities.

 Mountain snowberry is considered important browse for many types of wildlife.
 Bighorn sheep use mountain snowberry regularly during the summer.
 Forage value to elk is fair.
 Mountain snowberry is important as both cover and food for bird and small mammal populations.
 These include sharp-tailed, ruffed, and blue grouse, wild turkey and, several non-game species of bird including the kingbird, western flycatcher, and western bluebird.
 Among small mammals that rely on mountain snowberry are fox squirrels, desert cottontails, and pocket gopher.
-Bluebunch wheatgrass is considered one of the most important forage grass species on western rangelands for wildlife.
-Bluebunch wheatgrass does not generally provide sufficient cover for ungulates, however, mule deer are frequently found in bluebunch-dominated grasslands.
-Slender wheatgrass is grazed by sage grouse, deer, elk, moose, bighorn sheep, mountain goat, pronghorn, and various rodents.
+Slender wheatgrass is grazed by sage grouse, deer, elk, moose, and bighorn sheep, mountain goat, pronghorn, various rodents, and all classes of livestock.
 The seeds are eaten by various seed predators.
+Slender wheatgrass provides hiding and thermal cover for songbirds, upland game birds, waterfowl, and small mammals.
+Sedges have a high to moderate resource value for elk and a medium value for mule deer.
+Elk consume beaked sedge later in the growing season.